For daily wit & wisdom, sign up for the Almanac newsletter.

 We’re seeing a renewed interest in edible flowers.
 There are hundreds of common wild and cultivated plants with petals and buds which are edible.
 Not only are these flowers pretty in the garden, but they will add color, diversity, and new flavor to your meals.

 If you’d like to grow some flowers, why not choose varieties that are also edible?
 Then dress up your dishes with buds and flowers.
-Try nasturtiums over pasta or in sandwiches to add a peppery pizzazz!
+Try pansies in a salad, nasturtiums over pasta or in sandwiches!
 Adventurous folks might also want to explore some of the traditional medicinal uses of common flowers.

 When preparing most flowers (exceptions: squash, violets, and nasturtiums) for food or beverage, use only the petals for best flavor.
 Remove the sepals, as well as the pistils and stamens.
 In case you’ve forgotten your flower anatomy, here’s help.

 Looking to grow your own edible flowers?
-While there are hundreds of choices, here are some of our favorites.
+While there are hundreds of choices, here are 15 of our favorites.

 Nasturtium sits at the top of my list.
 It’s easy to grow from seed, indoors or out, and every above-ground part is edible.
 They can be sown as seeds or bought as bedding plants in the spring.
 Some believe that they help keep the cucumber beetle away so I sow mine right in the same beds with the cukes.
 Tying the cucumbers up a fence the nasturtiums can flow around their feet on the ground.
 See how to grow nasturtium.